-The fair value of these interest rate swap contracts, for which the current portion is included in other current assets and the noncurrent portion is included in other assets, totaled \$16.5 million and \$3.0 million at December 31, 2022 and 2021, respectively.
+The fair value of each of these interest rate swap contracts was reported as a separate line item within current assets, noncurrent assets and noncurrent liabilities, as applicable.
 See Note 17 for additional information on the fair value of the interest rate swap contracts.

 We report the unrealized gains and losses on our interest rate swap contracts designated as highly effective cash flow hedges as a component of other comprehensive income and reclassify such gains and losses into earnings in the same period during which the hedged interest expense is recorded.
-We recognized a net realized gain (loss) from settlements of the interest rate swap contracts of \$3.9 million, (\$1.0) million and (\$0.4) million for 2022, 2021 and 2020, respectively.
+We recognized a net realized gain (loss) from settlements of the interest rate swap contracts of \$17.0 million, \$3.9 million and (\$1.0) million for 2023, 2022 and 2021, respectively.

-We currently estimate that a gain of \$13.1 million will be reclassified from accumulated other comprehensive income into interest expense during the next 12 months; however, the actual amount that will be reclassified will vary based on changes in interest rates.
+We currently estimate that a gain of \$8.2 million will be reclassified from accumulated other comprehensive income into interest expense during the next 12 months; however, the actual amount that will be reclassified will vary based on changes in interest rates.